- a) Base lengths are 60 feet.

 Late Games: No new inning shall start after 9:50pm and everyone must be off the field by 10:05 pm.

-2. Sr. T-Ball playoff games are controlled by time limits.
+- Sr. T-Ball playoff games are controlled by time limits or 3 full innings.
 Games will be considered complete once a minimum of 1 hour and 20 minutes has passed.
 If a game is called due to weather, a minimum of 45 minutes of play time must be completed to constitute a full game.
 If a minimum of 45 minutes have not been played, the entire game may be rescheduled by the coordinator.
 If 45 minutes of game time has been completed, the team winning at the end of the last completed inning will be declared the winner.

-7.a) All players bat each inning with each team bringing the same number of batters to the plate.
+8.a) All players bat each inning with each team bringing the same number of batters to the plate.
 Should one team have less players, then that team will continue with their batting order until the number of batters is the same as the other team .

-9. Player rotation for playoff games remains the same as regular season games, where one player may not play the same position multiple times throughout the course of the game.
-If a player plays either pitcher or 1st base during the course of an inning, the next inning that player(s) must be positioned in the outfield.
+- Player rotation for playoff games remains the same as regular season games.
 This alleviates placing the team’s strongest players at the best positions and controlling the game.

-13. For the championship game, played on Day of Champions, the home team will be decided by a coin toss.
-Championship games will be played in full, weather permitting.
-The championship game is considered complete when either a minimum of 1 hour and 30 minutes of play OR 4 full innings have been completed.
+- For the Championship Game, played on Day of Champions.
+The championship games will be played in full, weather permitting.
+The championship game is considered complete when either a minimum of 1 hour and 20 minutes of play OR 3 full innings have been completed.
 If the championship game has been called off due to weather, a minimum of 60 minutes of play time, or 2 full innings must be played for the game to be considered complete.
 Should 60 minutes, or 2 full innings not be completed, the game will be rescheduled for later that day, or a subsequent time, weather permitting.

 The Board of Directors may amend these rules at any time.